terrier-org/pyterrier/docs/parallel.rst

 Each Transformer has a `.parallel()` method, which parallelises the transformer.
 Two backends are supported:

  - `'joblib'` - uses multiple processes on your current machine.
 Resources such as indices will be opened multiple times on your machine.
 Joblib is the default backend for parallelisation in PyTerrier.
- - `'ray'` - uses multiple processes on your machine or on other machines in the same cluster.
+ - `'ray'` - uses multiple processes on your machine or on other machines in the same cluster, orchestrated in a `Ray <https://ray.io>`_ cluster.
 Large indices will be reopened on each machine.

 Parallelisation occurs by partitioning dataframes and separating them across different processes.
 Partitioning depends on the type of the input dataframe: